jmwoo/jmwoo.github.io/about.md

 <img src="https://imgur.com/BwUfdDc.jpg" alt="jimmammoth" style="max-width: 50%"/>

 I love making things, especially software.
-I write code to solve problems, yet I believe that often the best solution requires no code at all.
+I write code to solve problems, yet I believe that the best solution requires no code at all.
 Creating things that people love brings me joy.

-I love technology: robots, computers, artificial intelligence.
+I love technology like robots, computers, and artificial intelligence.
 My love for computers began with a Macintosh in the early '90s.
-While MacBooks are my favorite, I like and use Windows and Linux Raspberry Pis are really cool!
+MacBooks are my favorite, but I use and like Windows and Linux.
+Raspberry Pis are really cool!

 <img src="https://i.imgur.com/tRKlsCo.jpg" alt="coding" style="max-width: 50%"/>